 - Help students (and their parents) with educational planning, especially around the college admissions process.

-- Help educational institutions plan educational curriculum, classroom technology integration, etc.
+- Help educational institutions plan educational curricula, classroom technology integration, etc.

 ESL teachers are usually ultra-compassionate people who want nothing more than to see others succeed.
 That’s why life coaching makes complete sense for an ESL teacher.

 Life coaches help people reach specific goals, such as improving their careers or relationships.
 This job requires:

 ESL teachers are well-suited to help people by giving clear, direct, and actionable advice while being cheerful and motivating.